wirecard/wpp-integration-demo-php/README.md

 },
 ```

-This option is useful if you want to decide about the payment type on a per request basis.
+This option is useful if you want to decide about the payment method on a per request basis.
 E.g. for purchases above EUR 100 you want to accept only credit card.
 For purchases from a specific country you want to allow only Paypal etc.

-It is possible but not recommended to provide multiple payment methods:
-In this case your consumer can use only the payment method which you specified as LAST.

 #### Request parameters which are specific for a type of integration
 For the standalone integration you are ready to go.